-The IASB has issued amendments to IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to align the definition of 'material' across the standards and to clarify certain aspects of the definition.
+The International Accounting Standards Board issued amendments to IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to align the definition of 'material' across the standards and to clarify certain aspects of the definition.
 The amendments are effective for annual periods on or after January 1, 2020 and applied prospectively.
-The OSC intends to adopt the amendments in its financial statements for the annual period beginning April 1, 2020.
-The initial adoption of the amendments is not expected to have an impact on the OSC's financial statements.
+The OSC has applied the amendments, with no impact on the financial statements.